 - You love history and wandering old ruins

 - You love ancient temples specifically

 - You are willing to travel a little for the beach

-8. Noto – Best Area to Stay in May
+8. Noto, Where to Stay Sicily in May

 Destroyed in the 17th century by a terrible earthquake that devastated the south-eastern coast of Sicily, the city of Noto was completely rebuilt in the Baroque style.
 That legacy has led to Noto is famous for its stunning architecture, distinct from cities with more eclectic historical buildings.

 Truly the architectural marvel that is Noto can’t be understated.
 The historical beauty of the town has earned it UNESCO World Heritage status, and you will be able to see why the second you arrive.